About Asbestos Exposure at Larue D. Carter Memorial Hospital

 • Mixed asbestos-containing cement by hand, generating fiber-laden dust during both preparation and application

-Heat and frost insulators affiliated with Asbestos Workers Local 18 (Indianapolis) — the union local representing heat and frost insulators throughout central Indiana — worked directly with raw asbestos-containing products, including Johns-Manville Thermobestos, Owens-Corning Kaylo, and Eagle-Picher Aircell, and reportedly generated the highest individual fiber concentrations of any trade on a job site.
+Heat and frost insulators affiliated with Asbestos Workers Local 18 (Indianapolis) — the union local representing heat and frost insulators throughout central Indiana — worked directly with raw asbestos-containing products, including Thermobestos**, calcium silicate pipe insulation**, and pipe insulation**, and reportedly generated the highest individual fiber concentrations of any trade on a job site.
 Members of Local 18 may have been exposed to asbestos at Carter Hospital and at dozens of comparable institutional and industrial facilities across Indiana.
-Their union membership records, if preserved, can serve as critical documentation of worksite assignments in asbestos litigation.

 HVAC mechanics who serviced duct systems and air handling units at Carter Hospital may have disturbed: